-Why on earth would anyone want to ride a fat and wide snowboard was beyond me until I jumped on next years 2018 Never Summer Insta/Gator.
-I had that “ah-ha” moment the first day I put this board under foot and have been stoked ever since, here’s a few reason why.
+Why on earth would anyone want to ride a fat and wide snowboard was beyond me until I jumped on next years 2018 Never Summer Insta/Gator, I had that “ah-ha” moment the first day I put this board underfoot and have been stoked ever since, here’s a few reasons why.

 Never Summer Insta/Gator Powder